 Why is the Galaxy Watch Sleep Tracking Accuracy so bad?

-The Samsung Galaxy Watch relies a lot on movement to determine when you are sleeping and how you are sleeping.
+The Samsung Galaxy Watch looks for times when you are at rest and relies a lot on your movement to determine when and how you are sleeping.

 The thing is that just because you are standing still doesn’t mean that you are sleeping.
-Many people lay still on the bed to watch TV, Netflix, or listen to music/podcasts.
+Many still lie in bed to watch TV, Netflix, or listen to music/podcasts.

-If the watch doesn’t have available methods of accurately tracking biometrics such as heart rate, it may think that you are taking a nap.
+If the watch doesn’t have available methods to track biometrics, such as heart rate accurately, it may think you are taking a nap.
 Not to mention people who move a lot in their sleep and AI accuracy.
 So, your mileage in terms of accuracy may vary.

 That’s all there is to know about setting up and using sleep tracking on Samsung Galaxy Watch devices.

-If you have any more questions or anything to add, feel free to let us and everyone else know about them in the comments section down below!
+If you have more questions or anything to add, please let us and everyone else know about them in the comments section below!